Lewisham Council Homepage Skip navigation

 Find out about Iona Close Orchard.

 Iona Close Orchard is a fascinating relic of a Victorian garden.
 Hidden away behind a few mature ash and Norway maple trees are several fine old fruit trees, apples, pears, plums and a mulberry.

-Although it has become has become overgrown, it has remained largely undisturbed, and is a wildlife haven.
+In addition to the trees there are a number of uncommon invertebrates which specialise in feeding on dead wood or sap runs on fruit trees.
 One such species found at this site is the red belted clearwing moth.
 Fruit and nectar also provide food for other foraging insects and birds.

 The Orchard is at the southern end of Ladywell Fields and is a designated 'Site of Importance for Nature Conservation' (SINC) and is currently owned jointly by the Borough of Lewisham and by L&Q Housing Association.